AR-js-org/AR.js-Docs/docs/ui-events.md

 You can use this exact approach for Image Tracking `a-nft` and Marker Based `a-entity` elements.
 The `clickhandler` name can be customized, you can choose the one you like most, it's just a reference.

 Keep in mind that this click/touch interaction is not handled by AR.js at all, it is all A-Frame based.
 Always look on the A-Frame documentation for more details.

 ## Interaction with Overlayed DOM content

 You can add interations by adding DOM HTML elements on the `body`.
-For example, startinf from this example:
+For example, starting from this example:

 ```html
 <!DOCTYPE html>